Majo-Gil8/LoC-DHM/README.md

 ---

+## Reconstruction Parameters

+The following parameters were used for digital hologram reconstruction:

+- Pixel size (dxy): 3.75 µm
+- Objective magnification (MO): 40×
+- Illumination wavelength (λ): 633 nm

+These parameters correspond to the experimental configuration described in the manuscript and are required for accurate phase reconstruction.

+---

 ## References

 [1] Ortega Sanchez, Karina and Restrepo, René and Padilla Vivanco, Alfonso and Castaneda, Raul and Doblas, Ana and Trujillo, Carlos, Intricate Quantitative Phase Imaging Via Vortex-Legendre High-Order Phase Compensation.
 Available at SSRN: https://ssrn.com/abstract=5282404 or http://dx.doi.org/10.2139/ssrn.5282404